ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>never beg to be loved</blockquote>

 <h3>4.
-Origin Stories - <a href="https://medium.com/@graig.stone/origin-stories-6cf1770d714f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Keep a Bit.
+Sell a Bit. - <a href="https://medium.com/@graig.stone/keep-a-bit-sell-a-bit-15e5e7939ba9" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Graig Stone`**

-<blockquote>I think I’ve always been a writer.
-For a brief amount of time in high school, I even thought I’d do it for a living.
-Then I learned about…</blockquote>
+<blockquote>See what I did there?
+I said I’d share those three questions that are helping me change the way I look at sex, so let’s do it.
+First a…</blockquote>

 <h3>5.
-As a Strong Black Woman, It’s about Time I Put Down my Armour - <a href="https://medium.com/written-with-love/as-a-strong-black-woman-its-about-time-i-put-down-my-armour-28d6bbe91225" target="_blank" rel="noopener noreferrer">link</a></h3>
+All The Things I Should Have Told You - <a href="https://medium.com/catharsis-chronicles/of-all-the-things-i-never-told-you-e377e1a983f5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zuziwe`**
+✍️ **posted by `Sheri Wolfe`**

-<blockquote>Lessons I learned from my families quiet endurance.</blockquote>
+<blockquote>Dear Mom,</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-A practical guide on CPU architectures for Flutter developers - <a href="https://medium.com/@pomis172/a-practical-guide-on-cpu-architectures-for-flutter-developers-7ef80fbdb33a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fixing Bitcode Issues in Xcode 16: How to Resolve Invalid Executable Errors When Uploading iOS… - <a href="https://medium.com/@abdulahad2024/fixing-bitcode-issues-in-xcode-16-how-to-resolve-invalid-executable-errors-when-uploading-ios-da07a5a39c7c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roman Ismagilov`**
+✍️ **posted by `Abdul Ahad`**

-<blockquote>In this guide, we are not going to go deep on a hardware level, only practical information every mobile developer should know.</blockquote>
+<blockquote>Every year, Apple rolls out frequent software updates packed with new features, they sometimes come with unexpected glitches and bugs —…</blockquote>

 <h3>2.
 Properly handling text scaling in Flutter - <a href="https://medium.com/@pomis172/properly-handling-text-scaling-in-flutter-313fe717816c" target="_blank" rel="noopener noreferrer">link</a></h3>